kuzcokou1/OpenIMIS/README.md

   If you need to use anotherone, use the `DB_ENGINE` entry in the `.env` file
 * default 'options' in openIMIS are `{'driver': 'ODBC Driver 17 for SQL Server','unicode_results': True}` If you need to provide other options, use the `DB_OPTIONS` entry in the `.env` file (be complete: the new json string will entirely replace the default one)

+To Do:
+* Modify the interface.
+Login page ain't that impressive